-Amazon has cultivated a brand around one image after iterating six separate logo designs in its first six years of existence.
-Importantly, Amazon began as a bookseller, then expanded to “books, movies and more,” and now has a hand in seemingly everything.
+Amazon has cultivated a brand around one image after iterating six different logo designs in its first six years of existence.
+Importantly, Amazon began as a bookseller, then expanded to “books, movies, and more,” and now has a hand in seemingly everything.
 It’s common for a company to rebrand when the business model changes or expands.

 Levi’s is known for one major product: jeans.
-This famous denim company was established in 1853 and only once changed its logo – in 1936, to the red and white Levi’s imagery of today.
+This famous denim company was established in 1853 and only once changed its logo – in 1936, to today’s red-and-white Levi’s imagery.
 The brand has used the same logo ever since.

 With such an iconic name – Levi Strauss – attached to an easily identifiable product, it’s worth asking if Levi’s ever really needed much of a logo redesign beyond the simple, recognizable logo designed in the ’30s.